 In this infrared photography tutorial, we are weaving in between the light waves and pushing the limitations of photons to understand how to capture these awe-inspiring photographs.

 Infrared light sits at the furthest end of the light spectrum.
-Infrared light waves are longer than visible light which is why we don’t see them naturally.
+Infrared light waves are longer than visible light which is why we don’t see it naturally.

 Typical digital camera sensors aren’t designed to be sensitive to this level of light which is why you’ll need specific accessories to try out this effect – unless you want to fake it through editing.